Green Day's Boulevard of Broken Dreams

 I could go on.
 I have a least an arm's length list of books based on this kind of character, but I want to hear what you think.
 Of all the literary characters who walk alone, who's your favorite?

-Music: Boulevard of Broken Dreams, Green Day
+Music: Boulevard of Broken Dreams

 No comments: